All Episodes

 Guess who's out picking up this theme?

-A generational battle is brewing between baby boomers, more likely to support Hillary Clinton's presidential bid, and 18 to 40 year olds in the post-boom, X and Y generations credited with aiding Barack Obama's rise in the polls.
+A generational battle is brewing between baby boomers more likely to support Hillary Clinton's presidential bid and 18 to 40 year olds in the post-boom X and Y generations credited with aiding Barack Obama's rise in the polls.

-Uh Obama's got this figured out.
+Obama's got this figured out.

-I like the fact that his name is Barack Hussein Obama, and that his father was a Muslim, and that his paternal grandmother is a Muslim.
+I like the fact that his name is Barack Hussein Obama and that his father was a Muslim and that his paternal grandmother is a Muslim.

-Bob Carey said to the Washington Post.
+Bob Kerry said to the Washington Post.

-This after the Clinton campaign says we're going to get rid of all this kind of references as being a Muslim and drug dealer and all this.
+After the Clinton campaign says we're going to get rid of all his kind of references as being a Muslim and drug dealer and all this, here comes Bob Kerry using the middle name.

 I keep getting accused of calling him Osama Obama.